-There will be five exam review quizzes.
-These will be due at the end of each learning unit (materials for each major exam).
-The review quizzes will help you think about what you have learned in each unit and start preparing for the major exam.
+There will be also be exam review quizzes.
+These will be due by 6:00 pm on the same day the exam over a given unit is due.
+The review quizzes will help you think about what you have learned in each unit and prepare for the major exam.

 Due to the rules of the Family Educational Rights and Privacy Act (FERPA), I cannot discuss your grades with your parents, spouse, children, significant other, employer, family pet, etc. without your written permission.
-This permission has to be in writing; consent furnished by email is not acceptable.
+This permission has to be in writing; consent furnished by e-mail is not acceptable.
 In addition, I cannot discuss your grades with you via e-mail since it is not considered a secure form of communication.